What determines the stability of an airplane?

 In effect the airplane is statically stable when it returns to the original steady flight condition after a small disturbance; statically unstable when it continues to move away from the original steady flight condition upon a disturbance; and neutrally stable when it remains steady in a new condition upon a …

-READ ALSO: Is video game development a good career choice?
+READ ALSO: Is a 2-in-1 laptop good for note taking?

 What makes an Aeroplane to retain stability in the air?